-2.42.
-The applicant has advised that as part of the contractual arrangement with the landowners, the tenant farmer would surrender land within the application site in exchange for replacement agricultural assets (The applicant understands that these include alternative fields land of the same and better quality, property and outbuildings owned by the same Estate landlord).
+2.48.
+The applicant has advised that as part of the contractual arrangement with the landowners, one of the two tenant farmers would surrender land within the application site in exchange for replacement agricultural assets (The applicant understands that these include alternative, adjacent to land already being farmed by the tenant).
 The tenant farmer already took occupation of these nearby replacement fields in March 2022.
+The applicant is supportive of the tenant's transition to the alternative land to ensure it is of the required quality for the tenant's purposes.
+The tenant will also continue the use of the farmstead, residence and outbuilding, and will continue to farm the land south of the Afon Llan, outside the development area.
 The developer and Estate landlord intend to continue agricultural use within the site by way of sheep grazing during the operational lifetime of the development.
+The existing Penyfrdau Fawr Farm shop will remain.